MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/set-up-your-scene.md

 > window or change its **Position** and **Rotation** values in the
 > **Inspector** prior to uploading your Environment to Mesh.

-> **Note 2**: You can also add the camera as a child of a game object by clicking with the right button of the mouse in the game object and choosing **Mesh Toolkit** > **Thumbnail Camera**.
-The camera position in this case will be 0 so it is important to adjust the position and rotation.
+> - You can also add the camera as a child of a GameObject: right-click the GameObject and then select **Mesh Toolkit** > **Thumbnail Camera**.
+The camera position in this case will be 0 so it's important to adjust the position and rotation.

 There are no set rules for how your thumbnail should look---it's totally up to you.
 The example below is taken from our [Mesh 101 tutorial](../../develop/getting-started/mesh-101-tutorial/mesh-101-01-overview-and-setup.md).
 The tutorial teaches you how to add Mesh features to an educational experience about wind turbines, so the thumbnail shows the turbines.